Half-Shot/fairable/README.md

 A simple service that allows you to run your own service for Airable-compatible devices (on Frontier Silicon hardware).

+This project is *very* alpha quality and will be subject to change.
+I also make no promises about what it might do to your hardware, so by running this software you are acknowledging the risks of sending arbitrary bytes to a device and having no visiblity on how it may interpret them. **You have been warned**.

 ## Devices

 Typically, this is useful for certain devices using Frontier Silicon hardware which call out to `airable.wifiradiofrontier.com`.